 For years it was thought that each hair grew as an individual strand but we know today that scalp hair actually grows in tiny groups of 1-4 hairs each.
 These grouping of hair are called “follicular units” and by using these units for hair restoration in Utah, the result is much more natural looking that previous methods of hair transplantation.

 Because every patient has a different set of goals and needs varying amounts of grafts for fullness, Utah Facial Plastics does not provide set costs for surgery.
-A full detailed quote is given during a complimentary consultation with Dr. Thompson or Dr. Henstrom in our Layton and Draper locations or following an online consultation.
+A full detailed quote is given during a consultation with Dr. Thompson or Dr. Henstrom in our Layton and Draper locations or following an online consultation.

 - Men and women who are suffering from hair loss and are looking for a minimally invasive solution that offers more natural looking results